IITD-data-systems/ws-2024/README.md

 * Backward and forward lineage for backward tracing and delete propagation, stage planning with incremental/non-incremental, monotonic/non-monotonic operators

-* Lab: Hands-on exercises with Popper.
+Lab: Hands-on exercises with Popper.

 ### Day 5: Cross-platform data processing
+Lecture:
 * Introduction to Wayang: a platform for cross-framework data processing, allowing optimizations across Spark, Flink, and Relational Databases.

+Career session:
-* Sessions about data systems research at IITD, guiding participants interested in pursuing higher studies, and research success stories.
+* Data systems research at IITD, guiding participants interested in pursuing higher studies, and research success stories.

-* Lab: Hands-on exercises with Wayang.
+Lab: Hands-on exercises with Wayang.

 > Disclaimer: The schedule and topics are only tentative.
 They are subject to change depending upon attendee interests.